Acupuncture and Herbs for Eczema|Alban Acupuncture

 Eczema in Chinese Medicine

-Traditionally, Chinese medicine called eczema the “wind of four crooks” referring to the eczema rashes on the inside of the elbows and knees which are the common locations of the condition (1).
+Traditional Chinese Medicine refers to eczema as the “wind of four crooks” referring to the eczema rashes on the inside of the elbows and knees which are the common locations of the condition (3).

 Acupuncture and Chinese Medicine Treatment for Eczema

-Chinese medicine therapy can bring about profound and lasting results even after the treatment has stopped.
-This is thought to be due to the immuno-regulatory effect of Chinese herbs.
-Rather than suppressing the immune function Chinese herbs help to bring it back into a healthy state.
+Chinese medicine can bring about profound and lasting results.
+This is thought to be due to the immuno-regulatory effect of Chinese herbs, acupuncture, and topical emollients.
+Rather than suppressing the immune function acupuncture and Chinese herbs help to bring it back into a healthy state.
+Research has shown that Chinese herbal medicine is linked to a reduction in corticosteroid use in children (4).

 To be effective the acupuncture and herbs must be customized to each individual’s condition.
-Acupuncture is very helpful for acute itching and reducing inflammation.
-The right Chinese herbs are effective at resolving the inflammation causing the eczema.
+The right Chinese herbs and acupuncture help to relieve the inflammation causing the eczema.

 Types of eczema